foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <br>
 Add a title, description, hashtags and a URL as normal.
 <br>
-In the upper-right corner, select the board you want your pin to go to and select the red "Publish" button.
+In the upper-right corner, select the board you want your pin to go to and publish.

 Then you're all set!
 <center><h2> Creating a Carousel</h2></center>

 1\.
-On desktop, in the upper-left corner, click the red "+" button and select "Create Pin" from the drop-down.
+On desktop, in the upper-left corner, click the red "+" button.
+Select "Create Pin" from the drop-down.
 <br>
 <br>
 2\.
-Click on the left-handed panel to upload images.
-Select all of the images you would like in the collage.
+Click on the left-hand panel to upload images.
+Select all of the images you would like in the carousel.
 <i>(minimum of 2 images maximum of 5 images)</i>
 <br>
 <br>
 3\.
 Select "Create a Carousel" when prompted.

-<center><h3> Carousel Editor </h3> </center>
+<center><h3> Carousel Pin Editor </h3> </center>
-Similar to the Collage Editor, Pinterest allows you to rearrange images, add text and your logo, and more.
+Similar to the Collage Pin Editor, Pinterest allows you to rearrange images, add text and your logo, and more.

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/CarouselEditor.gif" width="40%" height="40%"></center>
-<center><i>Above is my finished carousel: I added text to each panel & changed the aspect ratio.</i></center>
+<center><i>Above is my finished carousel.
+I added text to each panel & changed the aspect ratio.</i></center>

-To open the Carousel Image Editor, click on the pencil icon on the left of the image.
+To open the Carousel Pin Editor, click on the pencil icon on the left of the image.
 <br>
-From there you can use the following editing panels:
+From there you can use the following panels:

 <h4>Crop Panel:</h4>
 Change the aspect ratio, adjust images, and replace the images in the carousel.